-The formal definitions of the OVA templates for Cisco Unity Connection and other Unified Communication products are available at
+The formal definitions of the OVA templates for Cisco Unity Connection are available at http://docwiki.cisco.com/wiki/Virtualization_for_Cisco_Unity_Connection

-$http://docwiki.cisco.com/wiki/Unified_Communications_Virtualization_Downloads(including_OVA/OVF_Templates)$

 The impact of a voice messaging system on Unified CM can be gauged by considering the extra processing that Unified CM needs to do.
-These extra call flows add to the sizing load of Unified CM as follows:

-- Calls that need to be forwarded to the voice messaging system when the user is not present or if the user deliberately forwards the calls using Do Not Disturb (DND) or other features. - Calls from users who dial the voice messaging pilot number to access their voice messages go through Unified CM, and these calls must be added to the calls being handled by Unified CM, including both the number and the duration of these calls.
+These extra call flows add to the sizing load of Unified CM as follows: - Calls that need to be forwarded to the voice messaging system when the user is not present or if the user deliberately forwards the calls using Do Not Disturb (DND) or other features. - Calls from users who dial the voice messaging pilot number to access their voice messages go through Unified CM, and these calls must be added to the calls being handled by Unified CM, including both the number and the duration of these calls.